jawj/zapatos-docs/src/index.md

 * **JOINs as nested JSON** &nbsp; Nested shortcut calls generate [LATERAL JOIN](https://www.postgresql.org/docs/12/queries-table-expressions.html#id-1.5.6.6.5.10.2) queries, resulting in arbitrarily complex nested JSON structures, still fully and automatically typed.
 [Show me »](#joins-as-nested-json)

 * **Transactions** &nbsp; A `transaction` function helps with managing and retrying transactions.
 [Show me »](#transactions)

-### Why does it do that?

-It is a truth universally acknowledged that [ORMs aren't very good](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).

-I like SQL, and Postgres especially.
-In my experience, abstractions that obscure the underlying SQL, or that prioritise ease of switching to another database tomorrow over effective use of _this_ database _today_, are a source of misery.

-I've also come to love strongly typed languages, and TypeScript in particular.
-VS Code's type checking and autocomplete speed development, prevent bugs, and simplify refactoring.
-Especially when they _just happen_, they bring joy.

-Zapatos aims to minimise the misery of abstraction, intensify the joy of type inference, and represent a credible alternative to traditional ORMs.

 ### How does that look?